-- 3. Set the ICAROOT environment variable to the install location. - 4.
-Check whether the All_Regions.ini file is present in the .ICAClient folder.
+- 4. Check whether the All_Regions.ini file is present in the .ICAClient folder.
 If so, delete it. - 5.
 In the \$ICAROOT/config/All_Regions.ini file, look for the field -SaveMultiMonitorPref.
 By default, the value of this field is "true" (meaning this feature is turned on).
 To toggle off this feature, set this field to false. - If you update the value of SaveMultiMonitorPref, you must delete the All_Regions.ini file present in the .ICAClient folder to prevent value mismatches and a possible profile lockdown.
 Set or unset the SaveMultiMonitorPref flag before launching sessions. - 6.
 Launch a new desktop session. - 7.
 Click Save Layout on the Desktop Viewer toolbar to save the current session layout.
 A notification appears at the bottom right of the screen, indicating success.
 When you click Save layout, the icon grays out.
-This color change indicates that saving is in progress.
-When the layout is saved the icon appears normal. - 8.
+This color change indicates that saving is in - 8.
 Disconnect or log off from the session.